evshvarov/i14y-csv/README.md

 This is a simplest example to transform one CSV to another (using Record Mapper)
 ## What The Sample Does

+To make the production run copy data/data.csv and paste into /in folder. the transformed data.csv should appear in /out.

 It is an example of using IRIS interoperability to transform data in CSV using Data Transformation class.
 What this interoperability does:
 1. It transforms csv with Farenheit temperature data observations and results into csv with temperature in Celsius.